Node.js Integration

 const { email, password, name } = req.body;

-const risk = await verify({
+const result = await check(email);

-if (risk.risk_level === 'high') {
+if (result.risk_level === 'high') {

 return res.status(422).json({

-error: 'We could not verify your identity.
+error: 'Registration blocked.
 Please try again.',

 });